BlockchainCommons/BCSwiftSecureComponents/Docs/9-NONCORRELATION.md

 To mitigate this:

 * The SSKR algorithm would have to be enhanced to make its shares non-correlatable.
 Removing the session ID is the obvious first step, but doing this has downsides.
-The session ID is a check on foreign shares being introduced into the recovery process, and removing the session ID would make it impossible for an SSKR decoder to reject a share interactively: only upon receiving a quorum of shares and performing the secret recovery could the secret be checked for validity, for example by attempting to use the secret as a key for decoding the payload.
+The session ID is a check on foreign shares being introduced into the recovery process, and removing the session ID would make it impossible for an SSKR decoder to reject a share interactively: only upon receiving a quorum of shares and performing the secret recovery could the secret be checked for validity, for example by attempting to use the possibly-recovered secret as a key for decoding the payload.
 Even if the session ID were removed, an SSKR share contains other metadata such as the share index, member threshold, group index, group count, and group threshold that could still be used to (more weakly) correlate a set of shares.
 * Rather than including the identical `EncryptedMessage` in every `Envelope`, they would each contain a unique `EncryptedMessage`, produced by the same key, but from a plaintext that has undergone decorrelation.

 Combining a noncorrelatable SSKR share with a decorrelated encrypted payload would maximize noncorrelation for sharded payloads of arbitrary size.